Versailles on the Palm. Shameless, comfortable, surprisingly serious.

 Raffles The Palm Dubai opened in late 2020, originally as Emerald Palace Kempinski, and was taken over by Accor's Raffles brand in mid-2022, when the property was rebranded and re-launched.
 The architecture is, deliberately, French neoclassical at scale: gold leaf in the lobby, hand-painted ceilings in the ballroom, Murano chandeliers in the corridors, and a porte-cochère that would not be out of place at the Hôtel de Crillon.
 The 389 rooms are spread across a single grand-classical palace footprint at the western tip of the Palm Jumeirah, opening onto a 500-metre private beach with a direct view of the Burj Al Arab on the horizon.

-The 1,500-square-metre Presidential Suite, with its private hand-painted ballroom, is genuinely a celebration setting.
-Brief the team 96 hours ahead, they will arrange a private Sirene by Yannick Alléno tasting menu in the suite ballroom, a violinist, and a private boat transfer from DXB direct to the resort's marina.
+The resort's largest top-floor suites are genuinely a celebration setting.
+Brief the team a few days ahead and they will arrange a private Matagi tasting menu in the suite, a violinist, and a boat transfer to the resort's marina, the kind of set piece the architecture is built for.

-The Sapphire Sea View Suite, dinner at Sirene, a Cinq Mondes hammam, and a private cabana at the resort beach is the considered Raffles The Palm honeymoon week.
-The Diamond category is the right entry-level booking; the Sapphire upgrade is worth making for the separate living room.
+An upper sea-view suite, dinner at Piatti, a Cinq Mondes hammam, and a private cabana at the resort beach is the considered Raffles The Palm honeymoon week.
+The entry sea-view category is the right starting booking; the suite upgrade is worth making for the separate living room.

 Two connecting Diamond rooms, the resort's children's programme, and a private cabana at the beach.
 Less ambitious for kids than Atlantis next door, but considerably calmer, for families wanting a beach-luxury Palm Jumeirah stay without the volume of Atlantis, this is the deliberate alternative.